ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the secret.
+<dd>The name of the generic secret.
 Use a name that is unique within the project.
 <ul>
 	<li>The name must begin and end with a lowercase alphanumeric character.</li>
 	<li>The name must be 253 characters or fewer and can contain lowercase letters, numbers, periods (.), and hyphens (-).</li>
 </ul>
 This value is required. </dd>
 <dt>`-f`, `--from-file`</dt>
-<dd>Create a secret from a file.
+<dd>Create a generic secret from a file.
 You must provide the path to the file as a value.
 This value is required if `--from-literal` is not specified.
 This value is optional.
 </dd>
 <dt>`-l`, `--from-literal`</dt>
-<dd>Create a secret from a key-value pair.
+<dd>Create a generic secret from a key-value pair.
 Must be in `NAME=VALUE` format.
 This value is required if `--from-file` is not specified.
 This value is optional.
 </dd>
 </dl>